Cristóbal Gómez de Sandoval, 1st Duke of Uceda: Biography

 The Duke of Uceda, appointed as Sumiller de Corps and Caballerizo mayor to the King, followed a policy to benefit landowning nobility, including his clan.
-He built the ostentatious Palacio of the Duke of Uceda in Madrid.
+He built the ostentatious Palace of the Duke of Uceda in Madrid.
 In foreign policy, he continued the suppression of the religious-based Bohemian Revolt, and sought the annexation of Portugal.
 In 1621, upon the ascent of Philip IV of Spain, he was substituted in an intrigue, which involved his former ally, the Count-Duke of Olivares, who replaced him.
 Cristóbal, like his father was exiled to a castle in Torrejón de Velasco.
 Much of his property was confiscated, and though he was briefly released and gained some level of pardon, he was re-arrested and died in jail at Alcalá de Henares.